An illustrated person with hands raised, pushing away words including “ANXIETY”, “FAILURE”, “OVERTHINKING”, “WORK WRONG”, and “WHAT IF YOU FAIL?”.

 2. Calm your mind

-3. Re-engage your smart brain
+3. Re-engage your thinking brain

 Calm down your body